Comparison Updated July 13, 2026

 Workflow stagePVsystPVX

 Terrain analysis (slope, rock, soil)Limited.
-Crashes on large models.Full resolution terrain inside AutoCAD.
+Struggles with large or complex terrain models.Full resolution terrain inside AutoCAD.
 Slope analysis, soil hardness mapping.

 Layout optimizationBasic.
 Not its core function.Terrain-aware layout with grading comparison.